-The Directors are assessing the impact that the adoption of these International Financial Reporting Standards will have on the financial statements of the Group and the Company in the period of initial application.
+The Directors are assessing the impact that the adoption of other Financial Reporting Standards will have in the financial statements of the Company in the period of initial application.

 2.4 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The accounting polices set out below have been applied consistently to all years presented in these financial statements and have been applied consistently by the Group/Company.